 A trusted domain is a domain that is known to and trusted by your Vanilla community.

-is not listed here, users will not be able to iFrame Vidyard videos in discussions and comments.
+vidyard.com is not listed here, users will not be able to iFrame Vidyard videos in posts and comments.
 This is an intentional security measure that prevents users bringing content into your Vanilla community from unapproved, and potentially unsafe, sources.- Check out this article to learn more about iFrame embeds, including how to use them and examples of iFramed content.

-- This caveat only applies to embedding iFrame content; Smart Embeds are always allowed because they are from pre-approved, "safe" sites, such as YouTube and Vimeo.
+- This caveat applies only to embedding iFrame content; Smart Embeds are always allowed because they are from pre-approved, "safe" sites, such as YouTube and Vimeo.

 - Type/paste valid domain names, one per line, in the field.

-- To learn about the Link Types addon which automatically opens external URLs in a new browser tab, see:
+- To learn about the Link Types addon, which automatically opens external URLs in a new browser tab, see:

 Content Security Domains

-You can specify a list of domains that are safe to load JavaScript from.
+In the Content Security Domains section, you can specify a list of domains that are safe to load JavaScript from.

 - Type/paste valid domain names, one per line, in the field.

-HTTP Strict Transport Security (HSTS) Settings
+HTTP Strict Transport Security Settings

 Max Age

 This specifies the length of time, after receiving the STS header field, that the sending host is a known HSTS Host.
+Choose an option to set the length of time:

 Include Subdomains